holosphere/ioc-translation/faq/default.en.md

 <label for="ac-207">What can I do with Internet of Coins tokens?</label>
 <article class="ac-medium">
 <p>Hybrid tokens serve mainly two purposes.
 First of all they provide a coherent store of value across multiple blockchains, diversifying risk.
 Secondly, they will serve as the vehicle to swap value between the different chains they are registered on.
 This will allow you to exchange value with users without the need for a centralized external third party.
-The network will split and divide escrow transactions, swarming them over network users to confirm transactions.
+The network will split and divide escrow transactions, swarming them over network users to confirm transactions.</p>

-Tokens are freely tradable after July 1st, 2017.</p>
 </article>
 </div>